- PC users will sometimes encounter the PROCESS1 INITIALIZATION FAILED error.

-After you delete the Bootcat.cache file, Windows 10 will recreate it and PROCESS1_INITIALIZATION_FAILED error should be fixed.
+After you delete the Bootcat.cache file, Windows 10 will recreate it and the PROCESS1_INITIALIZATION_FAILED error should be fixed.

-It’s worth mentioning that some users managed to fix this problem by copying Bootcat.cache file from another identical operating system, so you should try that as well.
+It’s worth mentioning that some users managed to fix this problem by copying Bootcat.cache files from another identical operating system, so you should try that as well.

-Solution 5 – Disable Secure Boot
+8. Disable Secure Boot

 Many users reported that disabling Secure Boot fixed the PROCESS1_INITIALIZATION_FAILED errors for them.
 To disable Secure Boot you’ll have to enter BIOS and disable this feature.
-For detailed instructions on how to do that, check your motherboard manual.

-Solution 6 – Check your hardware
+9. Check your hardware

 Therefore be sure to remove and replace any recently installed hardware since it might not be compatible with your PC.

-PROCESS1_INITIALIZATION_FAILED BSoD error can be problematic, but users reported that they managed to fix this problem mostly be replacing or deleting the corrupt Bootcat.cache file or by disabling Secure Boot.
+PROCESS1_INITIALIZATION_FAILED BSoD error can be problematic, but users reported that they managed to fix this problem mostly by replacing or deleting the corrupt Bootcat.cache file or by disabling Secure Boot.

 If these solutions don’t work for you, feel free to try other solutions from this article.